keanuplayz/keanucode.ml-new/_site/projects/travbot/03_Documentation.md

 ---
 layout: layouts/post-sidebar.njk
-title: 'Documentation'
+title: Features
+summary: A Discord bot built with modularity in mind.
 sidebar: travbot
-summary:
 eleventyNavigation:
-  key: documentation
+  key: features
-  title: 'Documentation'
+  title: "Features"
   parent: travbot
-  order: 3
+  order: 4
-tags:
-  - project
-  - travbot
 ---

 # What this is

 This is a user-friendly version of the project's structure (compared to the amalgamation that has become [specifications](Specifications.md) which is just a list of design decisions and isn't actually helpful at all for understanding the code).
 This will follow the line of logic that the program would run through.